Microgenital/Microgenital/README.md

 - 👋 Hi, I’m @Microgenital
-- 👀 I’m interested in programming whatever i think is useful for me :)
+- 👀 I actually only program for myself, not a professional programmer.
+Mainly C# and Python.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning C#.
-- 📫 How to reach me: not at the moment..

 <!---
 Microgenital/Microgenital is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.